Using Resonate Device Initializer in Device-Discovery Mode

 resonate-<VERSION>.tar.gz

-file, into a Windows directory located onsite and on the same subnet as your RFID readers.
+file, into a folder on a Windows machine located onsite and on the same subnet as your RFID readers.

-Each subnet that has readers to manage must use the same DNS domain and requires its own instance of
+Each subnet with readers to manage must use the same DNS domain and requires its own instance of

 Resonate Device Initializer